AAA screening: Guidance for the waiting times tracker report

 No surgery: patient unsuitable for surgery (valid delay)

-This category is for patients who are found to be unsuitable for surgery after initial referral, following testing at or after the first specialist appointment.
+This category is for men who are found to be unsuitable for surgery after initial referral, following testing at or after the first specialist appointment.
 Selecting this category will discharge the patient from the referral pathway.

 Delay due to awaiting stent (valid delay)

 This records a delay where a customised stent is required and has to be ordered.
-It can also be used to capture delays where there is a complex anatomy and the patient may require further work-up prior to surgery.
+It can also be used to capture delays where there is a complex anatomy and the man may require further work-up prior to surgery.

 Not seen: other (valid delay)

-This category is for patients who were not operated on for any other reason.
+This category is for men who were not operated on for any other reason.
 This reason should be added in the delay notes.
 We expect that very few patients would be included in this category.
-One example would be a patient whose AAA ruptures after his specialist assessment appointment and he has to undergo emergency surgery.
-Selecting this category will discharge the patient from the referral pathway.

 Delay due to referral to tertiary centre (valid delay)